mui/toolpad/README.md

 - Add LICENSE (+ in package.json, also update for individual packages)
 - docs: How will we do docs?
 Same as on mui.com?
 Do we create something new?
 Do we want to embed them in the app as well?
 - set up CI
+- iframe needs to be sandboxed + CSP
 - ...

 ## prototypes